FoalTS/foal/docs/versioned_docs/version-1.x/development-environment/linting-and-code-style.md

+---
-# Linting and Code Style
+title: Linting & Code Style
+---

 A linter is a tool that analizes source code to flag programming errors, bugs, stylistic errors, and suspicious constructs.
 In particular, it helps teams to keep the code consistent between their members.